sonatype-nexus-community/iq-success-metrics2/README.md

    This app is a simple web app running by default on port 4040.

-   By default, the app looks for the *successmetrics.csv* file in the current directory
+   By default, the app looks for the *successmetrics.csv* file in the working directory

+   There are a number of run scripts in the *runapp* directory which can be used to run the app.

    The app runs in a number of modes: